Best daily deals

 What you should know about Android earbuds

-When buying wireless earbuds for your Android phone, you should keep a few things in mind.
-Here are the main features and design elements that deserve some scrutinizing prior to you hitting the “buy” button.
+When buying wireless earbuds for your Android phone, keep a few things in mind.
+Here are the main features and design elements that deserve some scrutiny before you hit the “buy” button.

 What are Bluetooth codecs, and which ones matter for Android?